most-effective-tactic-available/Reverse_Shell_Cobol/README.md

 # Reverse_Shell_Cobol
+This is a reverse command shell written in the COBOL programming lanaguage.
+This code was written and AI code peer reviewed by ChatGPT-3 and Bard in COBOL.

-This is a reverse shell written in COBOL that listens on port 4444.
-The code is located under the file named 'code' within
+It listens on port 4444 for the commands.
+The code is located under the file named 'code'.